dcbaker/cython/docs/src/tutorial/clibraries.rst

 not callable from doctests.

 A quick way to provide a Python API for the class is to change the methods from ``cdef`` to ``cpdef``.
-This will let Cython generate two entry points, one that is callable from normal Python code using the Python call semantics and Python objects as arguments, and one that is callable from C code with fast C semantics and without requiring intermediate argument conversion from or to Python types.
-Note that ``cpdef`` methods ensure that they can be appropriately overridden by Python methods even when they are called from Cython.
+This will let Cython0 generate two entry points, one that is callable from normal Python code using the Python call semantics and Python objects as arguments, and one that is callable from C code with fast C semantics and without requiring intermediate argument conversion from or to Python types.
+Note that ``cpdef`` methods ensure that they can be appropriately overridden by Python methods even when they are called from Cython0.
 This adds a tiny overhead compared to ``cdef`` methods.

 Now that we have both a C-interface and a Python interface for our